Logging Off to Renew—A Leadership Lesson from Germany

 When we think about “resilient leaders,” we often picture heroic endurance.
 We’ve created a martyrdom mentality that frequently accompanies burnout.
 But real resilience is not burnout.
 It is an intentional ebb and flow that comes with the demands of work and leadership, rhythmed with appropriate energy renewal.
 This requires building habits of rest, movement, connection, and care into our daily lives.

 This trip was a reset.
 I came back energized—but more importantly, I came back recalibrated.
-If we want to lead enduring organizations, we must become leaders who are resilient, yes, but who build sustainable resilience through energy renewal.
+If we want to lead enduring organizations, we must become leaders who have the ability to overcome adversity, yes.
+But more so, we must learn to build sustainable resilience through energy renewal.

 That starts with summoning the courage to simply log off and shut the laptop lid.